Technical Assistance Grants

-If you are interested in learning more, or would like to confirm your eligibility, click here or contact a representative at one of the Shale POWER partner organizations: SPC, Catalyst Connection, JARI, MAGNET, Ohio State University or WVMEP.
+If you are interested in learning more, or would like to confirm your eligibility, click here.

-Businesses may apply for one or two grants for up to 50% of the total technical assistance project cost from a minimum of $1,000 up to a maximum of $10,000.
-Awards will be made on a first-come, first-served basis with priority given to first-time applicants.
+Businesses may apply for one or two grants for up to 50% of the total technical assistance project cost up to $5,000.
+Awards will be made on a first-come, first-served basis.
 Mini-grant dollars may be used to support direct, project-related consulting costs, contracted services, software purchases, supplies, and one-time costs related to the implementation of advanced manufacturing technology costs.

 Applicants requesting mini-grant assistance through this program must meet all of the criteria listed below to be eligible for funding consideration:

-Be a privately held small to medium-sized manufacturer located within ARC’s 35 eligible counties of Ohio, Pennsylvania and West Virginia.
+Be a privately held small to medium-sized manufacturer located within 12 eligible counties of southwestern Pennsylvania.
 (Small or medium-sized manufacturers are defined as those having less than 500 employees per location, and registered in D&B with a NAICS code beginning with 31-33 or a testing laboratory, with NAICS code 541380.)

 Have a clearly defined and ready improvement project which aligns with the recommendations resulting from the technical assessment and assistance process.